The ultimate real-time compositor

 Viz Engine allows customers to integrate their own proprietary control software with ease.
 A powerful scripting language supports easy manipulation of graphics objects, as well as the creation of user-specific plug-ins.

-Viz Engine can also be used as a reliable multi-channel playout server for 4K video.
-Viz Engine functions as a SAN with Viz One or as a standalone video server.
-A single Viz Engine is capable of back-to-back clip playback of up to 10 clip channels.
+Viz Engine can be used as a reliable multi-channel video playout server for 4K video.
+Viz Engine can operate on the same SAN as Viz One or as a standalone video server.
+A single Viz Engine is capable of back-to-back clip playback of up to 10 clip channels, clip playback from closed clips, clips-in-transfer, and video taken straight from an ongoing recording by the loop recorder.
 Additionally, Viz Engine supports all the commonly-used codecs including MPEG I_Frame, ProRes, DNxHD, and many more.
-Learn more in the Video Playout solution.

 Viz Engine can be configured to handle multiple outputs in a single system when configured with one or more various Matrox video boards and NVIDIA graphics boards.
 With a Matrox board, Viz Engine supports video output ranging from SD all the way to 4K fill and key, all in real-time.
 The Viz Engine can then handle multiple independent SD/HD video inputs in RGB, or one RGBA input used for background or live video textures.